 Industrial computed tomography (CT) is a powerful tool for research in archaeology and paleontology, able to inspect internal features of fragile specimens and unique artifacts without damaging them

 As a specialized nondestructive testing lab, we obtain precise inspection data from a range of organic and inorganic specimens for a variety of research and museum applications.
-Our NDT systems are nondestructive and non-contact, identifying and modelling internal and external features and providing a host of useful analyses, all while preserving original conditions.
+Our CT & X-Ray systems are nondestructive and non-contact, identifying and modelling internal and external features and providing a host of useful analyses, all while preserving original conditions.

-Our lab has the greatest diversity of industrial computed tomography systems in North America, including an exclusive high-energy CT system for inspection of larger specimens up to 44.5” in diameter by 63” inches in height.
-We also have a full suite of x-ray testing and external 3D scanning capabilities to meet a variety of requirements.
-Our inspection process is repeatable, thorough, and customized for client needs, providing accurate and unbiased data for the full range of applications for archaeology.
+Our lab has the largest diversity of industrial computed tomography systems in North America, including an exclusive high-energy CT system for inspection of larger specimens up to 44.5” in diameter by 63” inches in height.
+We also have a full suite of x-ray testing capabilities to meet a variety of inspection requirements.
+Our processes are repeatable and customizable to meet client needs, all while providing accurate and unbiased data for the full range of applications in archaeology.